By Tasha Mesina, Cindra Grooming Products — Updated April 7, 2026

 Dry or Compromised Skin

-This is one of the most overlooked causes of paw licking.
+One of the most overlooked causes of paw licking is skin barrier damage.

 Yeast or Bacterial Overgrowth